Reds vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- In three games as the underdog over the last 10 matchups, the Reds have posted a mark of 1-2.
+- In four games as the underdog over the last 10 matchups, the Reds have posted a mark of 2-2.

-- In their previous 10 games with a total, the Reds and their opponents have combined to exceed the over/under on two occasions.
+- When it comes to the over/under, the Reds and their foes are 2-8-0 in their last 10 contests.

-- The previous 10 Reds games have not had a runline posted by oddsmakers.
+- The last 10 Reds contests have not had a runline posted by bookmakers.
+Cincinnati games have finished below the point total three straight times, and the average total during this stretch was 9.8 runs.

 Reds Betting Records & Stats

-- The Reds have an implied victory probability of 42.6% according to the moneyline set by oddsmakers for this matchup.
+- The Reds have an implied victory probability of 45.5% according to the moneyline set for this matchup.

-- Cincinnati and its opponents have gone over the total this season in 61 of its 121 opportunities.
+- Cincinnati's games have gone over the total in 61 of its 122 chances.

 - In 12 games with a line this season, the Reds have a mark of 6-6-0 against the spread.